NickStrupat/EqCmp/README.md

 # EqCmp
-A small C# library for constructing instances of `IEqualityComparer&lt;T>` using a succinct API
+A small C# library for constructing instances of `IEqualityComparer<T>` using a succinct API